 - With many browsers implementing PDF viewers right in the browser window, there is more of a chance of file incompatibility.
 Also, when viewed this way, the file is not downloaded to your computer and will not be available to you once it is no longer on the server.
 To avoid this, right click the link to the file and choose Save As to save the file to your computer.
 You should be able to open and print the file with Acrobat Reader even if the viewer in your browser doesn’t work properly.

-For the buyer’s protection, payment processors do not allow sellers to change the terms of a subscription once it has been approved by the buyer.
-If you would like to switch plans, just add the new plan through the Add/Renew tab in the member area and then cancel the old plan.
+For the buyer’s protection, payment processors do not allow sellers to change the terms of a purchase once it has been approved by the buyer.
+If you would like to add a menu pack, just add the new plan through the Add/Renew tab in the member area.

 What does the double asterisk mean on the ingredient list in a recipe when more than one ingredient option is given?